 Juan Lindau has taught at Colorado College since 1989.
 He received a B.A. in Anthropology from New College in 1977, and a M.A. in Latin American Studies from Stanford University in 1980.
 He received, as well, a M.A.
 (1985) and a Ph.D.
 (1987,) both in Political Science, from Harvard University.
-He primarily teaches courses on Comparative Politics and Latin American Politics, and actively participates, outside the department, in the History/Political Science major and the International Political Economy major.
+He primarily teaches courses on Comparative Politics and Latin American Politics and actively participates, outside the department, in the History/Political Science major and the International Political Economy major.
 Several of Professor Lindau’s courses are offered in both English and Spanish and students can elect to take the course in either language.
-He has taught off-campus courses, both during the summer and the regular academic year, in Mexico and in Costa Rica.
+He has taught off-campus courses both during the summer and the regular academic year in Mexico, Cuba, Chile, and Costa Rica.

-In addition to the article mentioned above, he has written other essays for Political Science Quarterly and for Mexican Studies/Estudios Mexicanos, Foro Internacional, and for the International Political Science Review as well as for a number of collected editions.
+His primary scholarly interests are the drug war, migration and the impact of the internet and digital technology on politics.
+He has written articles and essays for Political Science Quarterly and for Mexican Studies/Estudios Mexicanos, Foro Internacional, and for the International Political Science Review as well as for a number of collected editions.

 He is the author of La elite gobernante mexicana (Mexico D.F.: Joaquin Mortiz, 1993) and co-editor, with Timothy Cheek, of Market Economics and Political Change: Comparing China and Mexico (Boulder: Rowman and Littlefield, 1998).
 In addition, with Curtis Cook, he edited Aboriginal Right and Self-Government: The Canadian Experience in North American Perspective (Montreal: McGill-Queens University Press, 2000).

-He has received the Colorado College Teacher of the Year award, and the A.E. and Ethel Irene Carlton Professorship.
+He has received the Lloyd E. Worner Teacher of the Year award, the A.E. and Ethel Irene Carlton Professorship, and served as chair of the department.

 This is the Department of Political Science